Has Your Dog Been Prescribed Metronidazole? Important Information All Owners Should Know

 Another danger is the tendency of antimicrobials to disrupt the gut microbiome by causing imbalances (dysbiosis) among the resident bacterial populations.
 More specifically, there is growing concern regarding the use of antimicrobials in animals whose gut microbiomes are already imbalanced, such as dogs with IBD and other chronic conditions of the gastrointestinal tract.

 Given these risks, it’s important to explore any viable alternatives to the use of antibiotics.
-For example, both probiotics and fecal microbiota transplantation (FMT) have been investigated as alternative approaches to IBD and other causes of diarrhea in dogs.
+For example, both probiotics and fecal microbiota transplantation (FMT) have been investigated as alternative approaches to treating IBD and other causes of diarrhea in dogs.
 A 2020 study published in Frontiers in Veterinary Science concluded that FMT works better than metronidazole in dogs with acute diarrhea because FMT helps to restore gut health, whereas metronidazole “has a negative impact” on the microbiome.

 If you liked this article, please consider sharing it.